Skip to content

 Hail damage costs in Midwest City, OK

-Midwest City sits in the heart of Tornado Alley, where atmospheric conditions converge to produce intense supercell thunderstorms capable of large hail.
-Hail season peaks from April through June, with May historically generating the most damaging large-hail events in the region.
-The largest documented hail event recorded in Oklahoma County reached 3 inches in diameter, well above the functional damage threshold for standard roofing materials.
+Midwest City lies in the heart of Tornado Alley, where the dryline, jet stream, and Gulf moisture converge to produce intense supercell thunderstorms capable of generating large hail.
+Hail season peaks from April through June, with May historically producing the most damaging large-hail events in the region.
+The Oklahoma County area has recorded hail events with sizes up to 3 inches, which can cause functional damage across all shingle types.

 Hail risk score